valsou/bellerophon/README.md

 |launch *optional* | string | A launch command that will override the default one.
 So the core variable will not be used. |

 ## Changelog
+- 18/12/2020
+    + Fix master data.
+Now a "master" folder is created with a `metadata.txt` inside.
+Use that one.
 - 23/09/2020
 	+ Fix description with indent and linebreaks
 	+ Fix bellerophon.sample.conf who had "collection" line under "shortname" line (that order doesn't work !)

 - 12/07/2020
     	+ Big refactoring
     	+ Add counter to see number of games written in metadata.txt